Press trip was organised by Visit Sweden in March 2017.

-At least I had another important lesson about how living – and travelling – in mountains require certain type of attitude and ability to adapt.
+At least I had another important lesson about how living – and travelling – in mountains require a certain type of attitude and ability to adapt.
 Even the most awesome travel itinerary might suddenly change completely.
 Luckily, Swedish Lapland will always have some cards up its sleeves.
-A countless number of backup options to choose from.
+A countless backup options to choose from.

 There are so many of them that I’m currently working on a post with closer to 20 reasons why you SHOULD travel to Swedish Lapland.
 Despite the season – or the weather.